FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Extrusion

 Extrusion is the act of \"pushing\" a flat shape in a certain direction, resulting in a solid body.
-Think of a circle becoming a tube by \"pushing it out\"   *
+Think of a circle becoming a tube by \"pushing it out\":

 ```python